usnistgov/800-63-3/sp800-63-3/cover.md

 The three AALs define the subsets of options agencies can select based on their risk profile and the potential harm caused by an attacker taking control of an authenticator and accessing agencies' systems.
 The AALs are as follows:

-**AAL 1**: Provides some assurance that the claimant controls the authenticator registered to a subscriber.
-AAL 1 requires at least single-factor authentication using a wide range of available authentication technologies.
+**AAL1**: Provides some assurance that the claimant controls the authenticator registered to a subscriber.
+AAL1 requires at least single-factor authentication using a wide range of available authentication technologies.
 Successful authentication requires a secure authentication protocol through which the claimant demonstrates possession and control of the authenticator(s).

-**AAL 2**: Provides high confidence that the claimant controls authenticators registered to a subscriber.
-In addition to requirements of AAL 1, two different authentication factors are required.
-Approved cryptographic techniques are required at AAL 2 and above.
+**AAL2**: Provides high confidence that the claimant controls authenticators registered to a subscriber.
+In addition to requirements of AAL1, two different authentication factors are required.
+Approved cryptographic techniques are required at AAL2 and above.

-**AAL 3** – Provides very high confidence that the claimant controls the authenticator registered to a subscriber.
-In addition to requirments for AAL 2, authentication at AAL 3 is based on proof of possession of a key through a cryptographic protocol.
-AAL 3 is like AAL 2 but also requires requires a "hard" cryptographic authenticator that provides verifier impersonation resistance.
+**AAL3** – Provides very high confidence that the claimant controls the authenticator registered to a subscriber.
+In addition to requirments for AAL2, authentication at AAL3 is based on proof of possession of a key through a cryptographic protocol.
+AAL3 is like AAL2 but also requires requires a "hard" cryptographic authenticator that provides verifier impersonation resistance.

 [**SP 800-63C Federation and Assertions**](#800-63c)